- How does the University of Oregon define an international student?

 Yes, according to U.S. law, on-campus employment is the only legal employment for international students.

-After you have been admitted to the UO and submitted the U.S. government-required financial documents, we will mail a welcome packet by UPS International Express.
+In order to be formally admitted to the UO, you must provide proof of your eligible visa or provide the completed Financial Certification and Immigration Information form and U.S. government-required financial documents.
+Once we have received all of the required information, we will mail a welcome packet by UPS International Express.
 The welcome packet will contain the admission letter, Certificate of Eligibility (I-20 Form), and instructions on how to obtain a student visa.
 The U.S. Department of State offers additional information about obtaining a student visa.
 If you are attending a college or university in the United States, you must obtain a new Form I-20 from the UO.
 If you have specific questions about student visas, you can contact the SEVIS coordinator at the International Student and Scholar Services (ISSS) office.

 Yes, all students must submit an immunization record.
 The UO requires all entering students to provide proof of immunity for a number of infectious diseases.
 Information about all required vaccines is available on the University Health Center website.